-How To Do Chi Meditation Properly [10 Steps]
+How To Do Chi Meditation To Control Chi Energy [10 Steps]

 There are many Taoist meditation techniques that can be used to control the flow of chi.